MacMannes/macmannes.github.io/content/posts/neovim-and-platformio/index.md

 ---
 date: "2025-04-04T20:58:04+02:00"
 draft: false
-title: "Neovim and Platformio"
+title: "Neovim and PlatformIO"
 tags: ["neovim", "platformio"]
 ---

-Recently I've been a bit obsessed with Neovim and I was wondering if I could use it for my Platformio projects.
+Recently I've been a bit obsessed with Neovim and I was wondering if I could use it for my PlatformIO projects.
 Of course, I could edit the source code with Neovim and the default Treesitter plugin would provide syntax highlighting, but I wanted to go a bit further.
-Neovim has support for LSP (Language Server Protocol) and with that, I could get autocompletion, linting, and other features that would make my life easimr.
+Neovim has support for LSP (Language Server Protocol) and with that, I could get autocompletion, linting, and other features that would make my life easier.

 One of the LSP servers that I found is [clangd](https://clangd.llvm.org/config#compileflags), which is a C/C++ language server.
 I had some trouble getting it to work, but I finally managed to get it